 For us it’s not just about ticking the corporate social responsibility box, we help where we can reflecting what we believe is important, which is that people should be inspired, be helped to achieve their aspirations – lead lives that fulfil them and maybe also change the world.

 Supporting people to achieve their dreams

 A lot of what we do is mentoring, particularly for people who are starting businesses.
 Both of us have been mentors for D100, the Doncaster scheme to support start up businesses and also Business and Education South Yorkshire’s Entrepreneur Exchange.
-Bob is also a mentor for JCI members, young people who want to change the world, and also for Rotherham Enterprise.
+Bob has also been a mentor for JCI members, young people who want to change the world, and for Rotherham Enterprise.
 Sarah has in the past mentored teenagers and taught business skills to prisoners as a volunteer as well as presenting to Princes Trust start ups.
 As patrons of JCI Sheffield we have sponsored the membership of new members particularly young entrepreneurs so that they can access the support, training and networking it provides.